• Home

 car after bankruptcy

 California law, effective January 1, 2023, will assure those who file bankruptcy that they can keep their car as long as they stay current on payments.
-The onerous requirement that a debtor give up their discharge as it pertains to the car lender is eliminated.
+No longer does a debtor have to give up their discharge as to the car lender to be sure of keeping the car.

 The same bill, SB 1099, increases the exemption for equity in a car (or cars) to $7500, from the previous $3525.